 In addition to the general demands for high-quality, cost-optimized paper and board qualities, functional product characteristics are also playing an increasingly important role.

-The protection of packaging materials against the migration of mineral oils (MOSH and MOAH) is a requirement that will become increasingly predominant at present and in future.
+The protection of packaging materials against the migration of mineral oils hydrocarbons MOH, with MOSH and MOAH as typical representatives, is a requirement that will become increasingly predominant at present and in future.

-Omya has developed “Extomine® BM - EM 50%” – a ready-to-use solution for optimal protection.
+Omya has developed “Extomine® BM - EM 52%" – a ready-to-use solution for optimal protection of foods against the unwanted contamination.

-Diverse demands such as resistance to oils and grease, water vapor, liquids, air, solvents, flavorings and gaseous mineral oils, require effective and individual solutions and ensure safe food.
-“Extomine® BM - EM 50%” offers optimal protection against mineral oils for packaged products.
+Diverse demands such as resistance to oils and grease, water vapor, liquids, air, solvents, flavourings and gaseous mineral oils, require effective and individual solutions to ensure safe food.
+“Extomine® BM - EM 52%" offers optimal protection against MOH and other substances as BPA, DIPN, OBA or others for packaged products.

 What are the current and future challenges?

 The Federal Ministry of Food and Agriculture (BMEL) and the Federal Institute for Risk Assessment (BfR) are developing a legal basis that defines the upper limits for the transfer of MOSH (mineral oil saturated hydrocarbons) and MOAH (mineral oil aromatic hydrocarbons) to foodstuff.
-From a current perspective, it can be assumed that a corresponding ordinance on mineral oils will come into force in the European Union in 2017.
+From a current perspective, it can be assumed that a corresponding ordinance on mineral oils will come into force in the European Union in the near future.
 Legal regulations are already in place, whereby the distributor must make provisions to prevent consumers from health hazards (EC 852/2004 Chapter X; EC 2023/2006 Art.
 5 (GM); EEC 315/93 Art.
 2; EC 1935/2004 Art.
 2 and Art.
-6, plus the latest draft from the Council of Europe).
+6).

 Which solution does Omya offer?